rinigus/osmscout-server-route/README.md

-# osmscout-server-route
+# OSM Scout Server Module: Route

-OSM Scout Server Module: Route
+This is a repository containing OSM Scout Server Module: Route